GSA/digitalgov.gov/content/news/2020/04/2020-04-20-listen-customers-by-asking-right-questions.md

 We’ll be taking your answers and using them to create content on Digital.gov to provide you with the guidance and tools you need.

-## Up Next

-- April 23, 2020: Learn about [the basics of the Digital Analytics Program (DAP)](https://digital.gov/event/2020/04/23/dap-learning-series-an-introduction-basics/)—the interface, common terminology, and basic reports in Google Analytics.
-- May 27, 2020: Become a [DAP Certified Analyst](https://digital.gov/event/2020/05/27/dap-learning-series-become-a-dap/)!
-Join the DAP team to learn about the DAP exam and how you can use it to demonstrate your analytics mastery.

 ## From the Field

 > Be a person.
 Don't be a drone or some person in this big office building.
 Say, ‘my name is Tim and I am a Marine Corps veteran as well.’
 That is empathy and about connecting with your customer. —Tim Hudak, communications lead for the [Veterans Experience Office](https://www.va.gov/ve/).